Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

-Previously, a suggestion of a gap opening at the Fermi level was made based on the behaviour of $\rho_a$($T$) below $T_0$ \cite{Hafner}.
+Previously, a suggestion of a gap opening at the Fermi level was made based on the behavior of $\rho_a$($T$) below $T_0$ \cite{Hafner}.
 This signature of $T_0$ in $\rho_a$($T$), in conjunction with its behavior observed in other measurements, was suggested to be an indication of a QDW state \cite{Hafner}.
 Similarly, our observation of the strong increase in $\rho_c$($T$) below $T_0$ suggests the opening of a gap at the Fermi level.
 Furthermore, the presence of a strong upturn in $\rho_c$($T$) in comparison to $\rho_a$($T$) at $T_0$ suggests that the propagation vector of the order parameter of the phase below $T_0$ also has an out-of-plane component, in addition to an in-plane component reported previously \cite{Hafner}.

-Next, to determine the field-evolution of the phase below $T_0$, we measured $\rho_a (T)$ and $\rho_c (T)$ at several constant magnetic fields up to 16~T applied along both the principal axes of the tetragonal system i.e. $a$- and $c$-axes as shown in Fig. \ref{fig:RvsTatallB}.
+Next, to determine the field evolution of the phase below $T_0$, we measured $\rho_a (T)$ and $\rho_c (T)$ at several constant magnetic fields up to 16~T applied along both the principal axes of the tetragonal system, i.e., $a$ and $c$ axes as shown in Fig. \ref{fig:RvsTatallB}.
 The open and solid black arrows point to the feature at $T_0$ at different fields.

 It is clearly evident from Fig. \ref{fig:RvsTatallB} that $T_0$ evolves differently for the two field orientations.
-For a same field orientation i.e., $B\parallel a$ or $B \parallel c$, $T_0$ evolves similarly in both $\rho_a (T)$ and $\rho_c (T)$.
-For $B \parallel a$, a clear distinction is evident in both $\rho_a (T)$ and $\rho_c (T)$ at fields above and below 8~T as marked by solid black ($B \le$ 8~T) and open black ($B \ge$ 8~T) arrows in Fig. \ref{fig:RvsTatallB}(a) and (b).
-The subtle plateau in $\rho_a (T)$ and the upturn in $\rho_c (T)$ vanish near 8~T and becomes a downturn consistent with a transition into a new phase above 8~T. In contrast, for $B \parallel c$, $T_0$ is monotonously suppressed with field and there is no indication of a phase transition for $B \ge$ 4.5~T above 0.35~K, as shown in Fig. \ref{fig:RvsTatallB}(c) and (d).
+For a same field orientation, i.e., $H \parallel a$ or $H \parallel c$, $T_0$ evolves similarly in both $\rho_a (T)$ and $\rho_c (T)$.
+For $H \parallel a$, a clear distinction is evident in both $\rho_a (T)$ and $\rho_c (T)$ at fields above and below 8~T as marked by solid black ($\mu_0 H \le$ 8~T) and open black ($\mu_0 H \ge$ 8~T) arrows in Figs. \ref{fig:RvsTatallB}(a) and \ref{fig:RvsTatallB}(b).
+The subtle plateau in $\rho_a (T)$ and the upturn in $\rho_c (T)$ vanish near 8~T and becomes a downturn consistent with a transition into a new phase above 8~T. Therefore, above 8~T, $T_0$ is obtained from the local minimum in $\partial^2 \rho_c(T)/ \partial T^2$ and $\partial^2 \rho_c(T)/ \partial T^2$.
+In contrast, for $H \parallel c$, $T_0$ is monotonously suppressed with field and there is no indication of a phase transition down to 0.35~K for $\mu_0 H \ge$ 4.5~T, as shown in Figs. \ref{fig:RvsTatallB}(c) and \ref{fig:RvsTatallB}(d).
+Measurements to lower temperatures are necessary to uncover the fate of $T_0$ in relation to superconductivity.

+To further elucidate the phase diagram, we measured the anisotropic magnetoresistances i.e., $\rho_a$($\mu_0 H$) and $\rho_c$($\mu_0 H$) at several constant low temperatures for fields applied along the $a$ and the $c$ axes of CeRh$_2$As$_2$ as shown in Fig. \ref{fig:Magnetoresistance1}.